johnrobinsn/catch/README.md

 Here is the [assocated blog article](https://www.storminthecastle.com/post/catch) describing this project in more detail.

-There are two different tracks one is to use a recurrent model of attention to learn to play a very simplified game of "Catch" and the other track is to learn to classify mnist digits using the same recurrent attention approach.
+There are two different tracks one is to use a recurrent model of attention to learn to play a very simplified game of "Catch" (described in the paper) and the other track is to learn to classify mnist digits using the same recurrent attention approach.

 ## Setup Environment
 I recommend that you use a python version manager.
 I use [conda](https://docs.conda.io/en/latest/).